 By constantly maintaining cash assets or unused credit facilities, the Group ensures it has sound payment capacity, which reduces the liquidity risk.
-Payment capacity, i.e., cash from the capital increases and cash equivalents as well as unused credit facilities as at 2022 was €747k (2021: €872k).
+Payment capacity, i.e., cash and cash equivalents as at 31st December 2023 were €728k (2022: €747k).
+The unused credit facilities as at 31st December 2023 was €605k (2022: €70k)

 The Group's other financing consists of an offset funding loan from potential shareholders.
-The loan bears a floating rate, 3.0% and 3.3% p.a. as at 31st December 2022.
+The loan bears a floating rate, 3.0% and 3.3% p.a. as at 31st December 2023.
 The loan can be redeemed by the Group at par value at any time and is subject to change of control and transfer of assets clauses.